A team effort to keep weeds under control

 Since we took over the site, a lot of work and research has been done.
 A major study into our weeds in 2014 by Environmental Scientist Peter Austin, guided weed control for some time.

-Changes to garden usage and other factors have seen a move away from some recommendations (glyphosate only used as a last resort rather than as a matter of choice, and using persistent materials like carpet under mulch is no longer done outside of individual plots).
+Changes to garden usage and other factors have seen a move away from some recommendations (glyphosate only used as a last resort rather than as a matter of choice, and using persistent materials like carpet under mulch is no longer used).

-The areas worked the most (the communal and individual plots) have been cleaned up the best, but still suffer encroachment through either rhizome spread or seed.
+The areas worked the most including the communal and private plots have been cleaned up the best, but still suffer encroachment through either rhizome spread or seed.

-The quarry area and to the west of this were the last areas tamed.
-Getting on top of the area was made possible when a ride-on mower largely replaced the use of hand mowers around 2017, and some further landscaping was done in 2019.
+The quarry area and west of this were the last areas tamed.
+Getting on top of this was made possible when a ride-on mower largely replaced hand mowers around 2017, and some further landscaping was done in 2019.

-The quarry area still under development, but with a lot of the weed seed bank
+The quarry area is still under development, but with a lot of the weed seed bank being depleted, we hope the plantings will discourages the weeds.

 Weed control was, and continues to be a community effort requiring a lot of time and effort.

-Our main approach to weed control at is physical removal, then depending on the weed either composting (plant material) or removal from the site (wicked weeds information below) via FOGO bins.
+Our main approach to weed control is physical removal, then depending on the weed either composting (plant material) or removal from the site (see wicked weeds information below) via FOGO bins.
 Heavily diseased plant material should also go into the FOGO bins.

 Organic weed sprays may be used by the site manager or at their direction to control rhizomous grass (kikuyu and couch in particular) encroachment across long sections of garden borders.